Impurity induced magnetic ordering in Sr$_2$RuO$_4$: Effective Field theory

-Furthermore, it is possible to verify these findings for our square lattice model numerically, neglecting interactions.
-Using the spin current operator $\widehat{J}_{s}$ on each bond of the 2d lattice, as defined in App.~\ref{sec:appendixBonds}, we determine the bond currents around the impurity and obtain the pattern shown in Fig.~\ref{fig:bondcurrents}.
-Close to the impurity the current pattern agrees qualitatively well with the picture of Fig.~\ref{fig:cartoon}, as shown in the enlarged picture.
-However, further away the bond current pattern becomes less easy to analyze.
-A better view is obtained by considering the spin current density passing through the sites.
+This allows us to obtain charge (spin) currents by adding (subtracting) the bond currents of different spins.
+Using this formulation we determine the bond spin currents around a single impurity and obtain the pattern shown in Fig.~\ref{fig:bondcurrents}.
+Close to the impurity the current pattern agrees qualitatively well with the picture of Fig.~\ref{fig:cartoon}, as shown in the enlarged figure (b).
+However, further away the bond current pattern becomes more difficult to analyze.
+A better view is obtained by considering the spin current density passing through the sites which is obtained by simply averaging over all bonds adjacent to a site.
 In this way the circular character of the current is well visible, including its oscillations in size and orientation.
 Within our numerical calculations we have tested that the sign change of either $ t' $ (inter-orbital hopping) or the spin orbit coupling $ \lambda $ lead to a reversal of the current pattern.